Difference Between MongoDB vs Cassandra

 - It also wins in the case of Scalability.
 Compared to relational databases, NoSQL databases support powerful queries and transactions by following ACID (Atomicity, Consistency, Isolation, and Durability) properties.

-- Apache Cassandra is having elastic scalability, fast linear performance, easily distributed architecture, faster queries and transaction support, faster read and write capabilities.
-It was initially developed at Facebook for searching the messages in Inbox and was made open source later by Facebook.
+- Apache Cassandra has elastic Scalability, fast linear performance, easily distributed architecture, faster queries and transaction support, and faster read and write capabilities.
+Facebook initially developed it for searching messages in the Inbox and later made it open Source.
 Cassandra has a Query language called CQL which is Cassandra Query language.

 Head To Head Comparison Between MongoDB and Cassandra (Infographics)